syncfusion-content/winui-docs/winui/ComboBox/Getting-Started.md

 The combo box control is populated with the list of social medias.
 But the SocialMedia model contains two properties ID and Name so it is necessary to intimate by which property it should display value in the selection box portion of the ComboBox control, when an item is selected.

 `TextMemberPath` - This property path is used to get the value for display in the selection box portion of the combo box control, when an item is selected.
 The default value is `String.Empty`.
-`DisplayMemberPath` - This property path is used to the name or path of the property displayed for each data item in the dropdown list.
+`DisplayMemberPath` - This property path is used to the name or path of the property displayed for each data item in the drop down list.
 The default value is `String.Empty`.

 {% tabs %}
 {% highlight C# %}